newxzh/crosspl/README.md

   <h4><b>Figure 2:</b> Framework for CPL Interoperating Code Analysis, Extraction, Generation and Evaluation.</h4>
 </div>

-CrossPL is constructed using an LLM-driven workflow:
+CrossPL is constructed using two LLM-driven workflow.

+### Benchmark Construction Workflow
 ⚠️ **Note:** The following prompt templates for **Judger**, **Function Extractor**, and **Class Extractor** are exemplified using Java.
 Prompt templates for other programming languages can be found in the `prompt_template` directory of the project.

 - 🤖 **FSMs for detect CPL interface among MPL repositories**: using the 156 FSMs to identify CPL interoperating instances among 19169 GitHub MPL repositories and record their metadata.